hannesgnann-hub/easyalias/README.md

 ## Portable Backups

-Portable backups use the same versioned JSON envelope in the direct macOS, direct Windows, Linux, and Mac App Store editions.
+Portable backups use the same versioned JSON envelope in the direct macOS, Windows, Linux, and Mac App Store editions.
 This makes it possible to move selected aliases between those EasyAlias installations while reviewing every entry before it changes the destination configuration.
-The Microsoft Store source does not support this format yet.

 ```mermaid
 flowchart LR